khakhalin/notes/keywords/mypy.md

 > 🔥 Doesn't seem to be true either, as if you try to write `x: T = 1`, mypy says that "Type variable is unbound" and claims that it's an error.

 It is also possible to restrict the list of values for this new `T`, or put some bounds on it, presumably for some elementary validation (but this part doesn't sound too useful).

+To define classes on a generic type variable

 ## Decorators